step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

    <img src="../images/RestrictOutboundTraffic.png" alt="Blocked calls are shown in Red" width="800">

 10. Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get notified via email or Slack when outbound traffic is blocked.

+## Using Harden Runner with ARC (Actions Runner Controller) for Auditing Outbound Traffic

+As of now, Actions Runner Controller (ARC) can be used in conjunction with Harden Runner to audit outbound traffic during your workflows in a Kubernetes environment.
+It's important to note that while the feature to restrict outbound traffic is not yet available, it is currently in development and is expected to be released in a few weeks.

+ARC is a Kubernetes controller for GitHub Actions self-hosted runners.
+By deploying the ARC Harden Runner DaemonSet on your Kubernetes cluster, Harden Runner is seamlessly integrated across all your existing GitHub Actions workflows.
+This facilitates a uniform auditing of outbound traffic without the need to adjust each workflow separately.

+During your workflows, the ARC Harden Runner DaemonSet systematically examines the outbound calls made and correlates them with each step of the workflow.

+You can see an example of a workflow running on a Kubernetes self-hosted runner with Harden Runner integrated and outbound traffic auditing in place at this [link](#) (to be updated).

+Security insights for ARC-based self-hosted runners can be found under the Runtime Security tab in the dashboard at [app.stepsecurity.io](#) (to be updated).

+Remember, to utilize Harden Runner with ARC-based self-hosted runners and enforce outbound traffic auditing, it is necessary to install the [Harden Runner App](https://github.com/marketplace/harden-runner-app).